Fulbright Foreign Language Teaching Assistant (FLTA) Program

 - Copy of the applicant’s passport, if available

 Applications are due on May 28, 2021

 Note on plagiarism

 Applicants must construct their own answers for essays and all questions in the FLTA application.
-Plagiarism will not be tolerated at any level and applicants who do plagiarize will be automatically disqualified and will not be able to re-apply in the future.
+Plagiarism will not be tolerated at any level and applicants who do plagiarize will be automatically disqualified to participate in the program.
 If applicants want to cite material, they must use proper citation techniques and failure to do so will be detected.

 - April through June: placement process

 - Late July through August: Departures to the U.S.

 Both public and private school English teachers are eligible to apply.
 Teacher trainees are also eligible.

 What is the minimum required teaching experience?